+The use of technology in procurement has been late off the blocks but it’s gaining traction and growing interest in artificial intelligence to make the sourcing process smarter.
 As a consumer society we have experienced the positive and not so positive aspects of algorithms including nuisance advertising and social media tracking that erodes trust and breaches privacy.
-To advance procurement 4.0, the ethical use of algorithms in artificial intelligence is essential.
+To advance procurement 4.0, the ethical use of algorithms in technologies such as artificial intelligence is essential.

 The concept of algorithms were once very much associated mathematicians.
 Today, algorithms have become pervasive in modern society – the way we shop and behave online can be tracked and companies can predict and influence everyday purchases and decision making.

 There are a growing number of use cases of using machine learning and artificial intelligence in the procurement supply chain – from inventory ordering to category spend analysis and supplier performance and compliance.
 Data is crucial for procurement teams because, without the data, they cannot effectively track spend or manage supplier and vendor relationships.
 New technologies are now available that can learn more about the activities of stakeholders, giving procurement and suppliers with the means to anticipate and adapt to market trends, and to guide decisions to help attain sustainable competitive advantage.

 When artificial intelligence is used for good, data can now help to trace fraudulent activity online, and track the journey of a parcel from A to B. The impact of data-driven innovation to shape procurement 4.0 has been researched and well documented by the Open Contracting Partnership, Transparency International, the World Health Organisation and the OECD – all of whom advocate for the release of open data to make government more transparent.